NUS-SNL/p4-traffictool/README.md

 [TARGET TOOL(S)]
-If no target tools are specified, user is prompted for each target tool.
-Otherwise, user can specify one or more of the following:
---scapy --wireshark --moongen --pcpp
+--scapy --wireshark --moongen --pcpp --all
 ```
 The above command will generate output files for specified target tool(s).
 The output files for each target tool will be placed in a subdirectory inside the _output directory_.